 The VPaaS platform also offers bulk contracts billed annually.

-Kalura’s KMC offering is free to install if you use your own hardware and hosting.
+Kaltura’s KMC offering is free to install if you use your own hardware and hosting.
 However, the cloud-based installation is expensive.
-This offering costs $1000 per month or more, and targets primarily large businesses.
+This offering costs $1000 per month or more and targets primarily large businesses.

-The final alternative that we’ll consider in this article is our very own platform, DaCast Streaming as a Service.
-While we do think it is an ideal option for many users, it’s not for everyone.
+The final alternative that we’ll consider in this article is our own streaming solutions, the Dacast SaaS platform.
+While we do think it is an ideal option for many users, it may not be the right fit for every broadcaster.
 Our goal here is to offer an honest comparison to provide you with the best possible information.

-DaCast was founded in 2010 after two years of development.
-Between our San Francisco-based office and an office in Paris, we’ve served more than 100,000 live streamers in dozens of countries around the world.
+Dacast was founded in 2010 after two years of development.
+Between our San Francisco-based office and an office in London, we’ve served more than 300,000 live streamers in dozens of countries around the world.

-The services offered by DaCast revolve around live streaming and on-demand video hosting.
-We also provide the same services for audio-only users, such as internet radio stations.
+The services that Dacast offers revolve around live streaming and on-demand video hosting.
+In addition, we provide the same services for audio-only users, such as internet radio stations.

-The DaCast online video platform is built around an online management platform.
+The Dacast online video platform is built around an online management platform.
 From this hub, you can upload and manage content and start live streams easily.
-DaCast delivers content via the Akamai live streaming CDN (Content Delivery Network), a fast and global Tier 1 CDN.
+Dacast delivers content via the top-tier live streaming CDNs (Content Delivery Networks).

 For users looking to create custom solutions and integrate video services with existing workflows, an API is ideal.
-The DaCast video API uses the REST standard to allow access to all of the functions of the platform.
+The Dacast video API uses the RESTful standard to allow access to all of the functions of the platform.

-This equips users with some powerful abilities.
-For example, some DaCast users resell the live streaming functionality they have purchased.
-These users can use the DaCast API to create an entire video hosting backend.
-This relies on the DaCast infrastructure, but it is ultimately invisible to the end user.
+Our API access equips users with some powerful abilities.
+For example, some Dacast users resell the live streaming functionality they have purchased.
+These users can use the Dacast API to create an entire video hosting back-end.
+This relies on the Dacast infrastructure, but it is ultimately invisible to the end-user.